sarang-apps/pgx/README.md

 $ cargo pgx init
 ```

-The `init` command downloads Postgres versions v10, v11, v12, v13, compiles them to `~/.pgx/`, and runs `initdb`.
+The `init` command downloads Postgres versions v10, v11, v12, v13 and compiles them to `~/.pgx/`.
+These installations
-These installations are needed by `pgx` not only for auto-generating Rust bindings from each version's header files,
+are needed by `pgx` not only for auto-generating Rust bindings from each version's header files, but also for `pgx`'s
-but also for `pgx`'s test framework.
+test framework.

 See the documentation for [`cargo-pgx`](cargo-pgx/README.md) for details on how to limit the required postgres versions.